Ozy-Viking/twitch_king_of_the_hill/README.md

 http://localhost:28080/?winStreak=0
 ```

-When you supply a number, that will be what the win stream is set to.
+When you supply a number, that will be what the win streak is set to, to win.

 ```url
 http://localhost:28080/?winStreak=2